OSGConnect/connectbook/start/resources/singularity-containers.md

 Once your submission has been accepted, it will be automatically converted to a Singularity image and pushed to the CVMFS Singularity repository.
 Note: some common Dockerfile features, like ENV and ENTRYPOINT, are ignored when the Docker image is converted to a Singularity image.
-See our [how to guide]() for more details of how to deal with this.
+See our the "Special Cases" section of our [how to guide][container-howto] for more details of how to deal with this.

 Once your container has been added to CVMFS,